nevrome/mobest/README.md

 To derive a simple, sample-wise measure of mobility, `mobest::determine_origin_vectors` constructs what we call “origin vectors” from objects of class `mobest_locateproduct`.
-Each vector connects the spatial point where a respective individual was buried with the point of highest genetic similarity in a respective search field.
-The output is of class `mobest_originvectors` and documents distance and direction of the “origin vector”, which can thus serve as a proxy of mobility.
+Each vector connects the spatial point where a sample was found (so for ancient samples that is usually where the respective individual was buried) with the point of **highest genetic similarity** in the interpolated search field and its permutations.
+The output is of class `mobest_originvectors` and documents distance and direction of the “origin vector”.
+Under certain circumstances this vector can serve as a proxy for mobility.

 ``` r
 origin_vectors <- mobest::determine_origin_vectors(locate_product)